Former Dolphins, Colts player Vontae Davis found dead in his South Florida home at age 35

 The Washington, D.C., native signed with the Buffalo Bills for 2018 but left the team at halftime of the season's second game.
 He released a statement announcing his retirement after the game, saying that after multiple injuries and surgeries, "Reality hit me fast and hard: I shouldn’t be out there anymore.”

+The Bills said they were saddened to learn of Davis' death and that they were "thinking of his friends, family, and loved ones during this difficult time."

 Davis played in 121 games, intercepting 22 passes and returning one for a touchdown.
-He was selected for the Pro Bowl in 2014 and 2015 while a member of the Colts.
+He was selected for the Pro Bowl in 2014 and 2015 while a member of Indianapolis.

 AP NFL: https://apnews.com/hub/nfl